jennybc/happy-git-with-r/03_workshops.Rmd

 These are battle-tested instructions, so most will succeed.
 We believe in you!
 If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to your workshop (no promises).

+*For rstudio::conf 2017 Orlando, we will have a few TAs roaming at the tutorial to help sort out issues.
+Get as far as you can.
+Every bit helps.*

 Try this.
 Give it about 1 - 2 hours.
 If you hit a wall, we will help:

   * [Register a free GitHub account](#github-acct).